-On a quiet Saturday morning in April, medical staff at a major US metropolitan hospital were busy preparing the facility for the potential arrival of COVID-19 patients as the pandemic spread across the country.
+On a quiet Saturday morning in April, the medical staff at a major US metropolitan hospital was busy preparing the facility for the potential arrival of COVID-19 patients as the pandemic spread across the country.
 However, when administrative staff tried to log into the facility’s IT system, they were met with an unexpected message: “This application is not available.”
 Doctors and nurses saw a similar message when they attempted to access EMR records and other critical applications.

 The hospital’s IT department soon discovered that multiple Windows operating systems and servers had been mysteriously encrypted.
 Shortly after, the team spotted a small text file embedded in the file system.
 It said: “Your servers have been encrypted.
 If you want to decrypt them, email us and we’ll tell you how.”
 At the same time, the hospital’s Pure Storage® FlashArray™ data storage system—part of a Purity Operating Environment installed four years earlier—swelled to 113% capacity.
 As the malware replicated itself, further systems became impacted.

 The array had been operating with an almost 5:1 data reduction, and as the data was encrypted and rewritten, it saw a 50x increase in write bandwidth until its physical space was exhausted, at which point it began to quiesce incoming writes.
 Realizing they were facing a ransomware attack, and unwilling to negotiate with the hacker, the IT team promptly disabled all inbound and outbound network traffic to the data center, quarantining the encrypted servers for a criminal forensics investigation.

 The array remained online and accessible, if not writable, for the duration, which allowed the security team to monitor and observe the attack in real-time while they developed a mitigation plan.
 IT personnel continued to monitor what was effectively a live crime scene and watched as the infrastructure strained under the load.